wwt/testing-time-java/README.md

 #### Enter the java.time.Clock

 The `java.time.Clock` is responsible for supplying the current instant using a time-zone.
-Many of the date-time constructs in `java.time.*` have a factory method named `now()` that takes a clock as a parameter, which will create the date/time at the instant provided by the clock.
+Many of the date-time constructs in `java.time.*` have a factory method named `now()` that takes a clock as a parameter.
+This will create the date/time at the instant provided by the clock in the clock's time-zone.

 ### The Class Under Test

 It feels like we know enough to start building the class under test.
-Let's make a class that implements `NotificationGenerator<Person>` and takes a `java.time.Clock` as a constructor parameter, so we can set the time.
+Let's make a class that implements `NotificationGenerator<Person>` and takes a `java.time.Clock` as a constructor parameter, so we can provide the time.

 ```java
 package com.wwt.testing.time.notifications;